eMoflon/emoflon-ilp/org.emoflon.ilp.tests/README.md

 Espilon and the tolerance had to be changed for this test case.

-The values for psi and psi_prime in the substitution of != otherwise were so close to zero, that the constraints didn't work as intended.
+The values for psi and psi_prime in the substitution of != otherwise were so close to zero, that the constraints did not work as intended.
 The optimized value for i1 was 5 (c1: i1 != 5) and for r2 was 100 (c2: r2 != 100).

 Experimental values that worked: